-Pursuant to the terms of our Series B Preferred Stock, the Valent Technologies, LLC ("Valent") Patent Assignment Agreement, and the St. Cloud Agreement we may be required to pay royalties.
+Pursuant to the terms of our converted Series B Preferred Stock, the Valent Technologies, LLC ("Valent") Patent Assignment Agreement, and the St. Cloud Agreement we may be required to pay royalties.

 Pursuant to the terms of the Valent Patent Assignment Agreement and our Series B Preferred Stock Certificate of Designation and the related Series B Preferred Royalty Agreement, we will be required to pay royalties if we receive revenue or milestone payments from product sales, or the partnering of VAL-083.
-If we obtain FDA or EMA approval of VAL-083, and/or if we generate sales of such products, or we receive any proceeds from the licensing or other disposition of VAL-083, we are required to pay to the holders of our Series B Preferred Stock, subject to certain vesting requirements, a low, single-digit royalty.
+If we obtain FDA or EMA approval of VAL-083, and/or if we generate sales of such products, or we receive any proceeds from the licensing or other disposition of VAL-083, we are required to pay to the holders of our common stock received upon conversion of our Series B Preferred Stock, a single-digit royalty.
 In addition, we are also required to pay a future royalty on all revenues derived from the development and commercialization of VAL-083 to Valent.
 The royalty payment rights will expire when the patents covering the applicable product expire.